Multifractal spectrum of branching random walks on free groups: Introduction and Main Results

 Provided that $s> \log r- L^{*}(q)$ and $\epsilon$ is sufficiently small, it follows that $\mathrm{dim}_{\mathrm{H}}(E_{r}(\alpha,\beta)) \leq s$.
 Since $q \in [\alpha,\beta]$, we conclude that $\mathrm{dim}_{\mathrm{H}}(E_{r}(\alpha,\beta)) \leq \min_{q\in[\alpha,\beta]}\{ \ln r - L^{*}(q)\}$ as desired.

-However, since a random walk path which visits $x \in \mathbb{F}$ may not necessarily remain within $\mathbb{F}(x)$ (the set of elements in $\mathbb{F}$ with prefix $x$), when constructing a covering for $\Lambda_{r}(\alpha,\beta)$ similar to \eqref{eq-overview-proof-1}, we cannot arbitrarily choose a speed $q$.
+However, since a random walk path in $\mathbb{F}$ which visits $x \in \mathbb{F}$ does not necessarily remain within $\mathbb{F}(x)$ (the set of elements in $\mathbb{F}$ with prefix $x$), when constructing a covering for $\Lambda_{r}(\alpha,\beta)$ similar to \eqref{eq-overview-proof-1}, we cannot arbitrarily choose a speed $q$.
 Instead, we have to select the lowest speed $ \alpha$.
-(This explains why the upper bound we get in \eqref{eq-hdim-Lambda-alpha-beta} depends only $\alpha$.)
-We then show that the set $ \Lambda_{r}(\alpha,\beta)$ is covered by
+This explains why the upper bound we get in \eqref{eq-hdim-Lambda-alpha-beta} depends only on $\alpha$.
+We proved in Lemma \ref{lem-dim-hat-L-1} that